sumit-covlant/github-app-covlant/README.md

 {
   "success": true,
   "analysisId": "analysis-1234567890",
-  "filesToCreate": [
+  "filesToCreate": filesToCreate = [
     {
       "path": "python_oops/default.md",
-      "content": "This is default1 content",
+      "content": "This is default content",
-      "type": "default1"
+      "type": "default",
+      "fileExists": false,
     },
     {
-      "path": "python_oops/default2.md",
+      "path": "python_oops/README.md",
-      "content": "This is default2 content",
+      "content": "This is new readme content",
-      "type": "default2"
+      "type": "README",
+      "fileExists": true,
     }
-  ]
+  ];
 }
 ```

+**New Field: `fileExists`**
+- `false`: File will be created (new file)
+- `true`: File will be updated (existing file)

 ## Testing